emanuelpina/emanuelpina.pt/content/posts/nginx-installation-on-ubuntu.md

 ![SSL Labs Final Test Result](https://img.mnlpn.xyz/c_fit,f_auto,q_auto,w_700/v1570219492/2019/nginx-installation-six.jpg)

 And that's it.
-TLS 1.3 and HSTS are enabled and we got an **A+**!
+TLS 1.3 and HSTS are enabled and you got an **A+**!

 ### What's next?

-Now that we have connected our server to the Internet, to run Nextcloud we still need PHP and PostgreSQL.
-That's what I'll cover in a following post.
+Now that you've connected your server to the Internet, to run Nextcloud you still need PHP and PostgreSQL.
+That's what I'll cover in a [following post](/postgresql-installation-on-ubuntu/).

 {{< call-for-contribution >}}